zackforbing/ruby-submissions/1508/module_4_assignments/gametime/pat-and-torie/submission_form.markdown

 - Points: (base 300)
 Checkins: 150
-Eval: 118
+Eval: 135

-Total: 268
+Total: 285

 Functional Expectations

-20 points - Application is fully playable without crashes or bugs
+35 points - Application is fully playable and exceeds the expecations set by instructors

 User Interface

-15 points - The application is pleasant, logical, and easy to use.
-There no holes in functionality and the application stands on it own to be used by the instructor without guidance from the developer.
+10 points - The application has many strong pages/interactions, but a few holes in lesser-used functionality.

 Testing